Find out where EVERY mobile speed camera is located in Pembrokeshire this month

 - Officers attend three-vehicle crash in Haverfordwest

-The full list of where these camera will be in operation in Pembrokeshire are:
+The full list of where these camera will be in operation in Pembrokeshire:

 - A477 - Llanteg